-- 2.3.1 Requests for quotations in this category must be accompanied by specifications and optional special conditions, or in the case of professional services, the TOR.
+- ☐ Payments for goods and services out of the Executing Authority's discretionary fund must be procured in terms of supply chain management processes.
+Cash donations are not within the ambit of this SCM policy as the substance is donations in nature.
+Therefore, donations out of the discretionary funds are guided by chapter 21 provisions of Treasury regulations. - 2.4.1 Requests for quotations in this category must be accompanied by specifications and optional special conditions, or in the case of professional services, the TOR.
 Quotations must be requested in writing.
-Date and closing time of submission and address where it must be submitted must be indicated. - 2.3.2 The SCM Unit may invite and accept quotations from as many providers as possible that are registered on the list of prospective providers.
-If there are too many providers on the list, invite quotations from at least three (3) providers at a time and apply the rotation principle. - 2.3.3 The request for quotations shall contain a detailed specification.

-- 2.3.4 A request for quotations should be compiled by the SCM Unit and cleared with the end user before forwarded to the potential providers. - 2.3.5 The cost of obtaining quotations may not exceed the benefit gained through competition.
+Date and closing time of submission and address where it must be submitted must be indicated. - 2.4.2 The SCM Unit may invite and accept quotations from as many providers as possible that are registered on the central supplier database.
+If there are too many providers on the list, invite quotations from at least three (3) providers at a time and apply the rotation principle. - 2.4.3 The request for quotations shall contain a detailed specification. - 2.4.4 A request for quotations should be compiled by the SCM Unit and cleared with the end user before forwarded to the potential providers. - 2.4.5 The cost of obtaining quotations may not exceed the benefit gained through competition.

-2.4 QUOTATIONS ABOVE R30 000 (INCL.VAT) UP TO R1 000 000 (INCL.VAT)
+2.5 QUOTATIONS ABOVE R30 000 (INCL.VAT) UP TO R500 000 (INCL.VAT)

-- Requirements may be procured by obtaining written quotations from as many providers as possible (Minimum 3 quotes) - Where no suitable providers are available from the list, quotations may be obtained from other possible providers not on the list.
-This means the department shall search in the market. - □ If it is not possible to obtain at least three (3) quotations, the reasons should be recorded and approved by the Accounting Officer or the delegate. - □ The rotation principle on service providers shall be applied. - Due to the nature of the Department, it organises various big events during the financial year e.g. children's, disability, women, premiers award e.t.c. for the Provincial Government.
-Therefore, it sometimes becomes necessary to use principles of consortium in organising such events. - Payments out of the Executing Authority's discretionary fund is R 2.5 million per annum and is not within the ambit of this SCM policy as the substance of its workings is donations in nature.
-Therefore, workings of the discretionary funds are guided by chapter 21 provisions of Treasury regulations. - Travel agents that are Northern Cape Based shall be rotated amongst the 22 units of the department in line with medium term strategic framework (MTSF)'s goal of supporting SMME's with an objective of local economic development.
-This practice is consistent with prior years and within the SCM framework. - The disclosure of interest form by service provider to related parties in the employ of the state is silent on the frequency or timing of such disclosures.
-For practical purposes and after consultations with various stakeholders, the Office of the Premier will ensure that that a disclosure per supplier is obtained and where applicable updated for each service provider at least once during a financial year and kept on a separate disclosure file. - 2.4.1 Requests for quotations in this category must be accompanied by specifications and if necessary by special conditions, or in the case of professional services, the TOR.
+POLICY Requirements may be procured by obtaining written quotations from as many providers as possible (Minimum 3 quotes) Where no suitable providers are available from the list, quotations may be obtained from other possible providers not on the list, provided that the service providers register on the central supplier database within seven (7) days.
+If it is not possible to obtain at least three (3) quotations, the reasons should be recorded and approved by the Accounting Officer or his/her delegate.
+The rotation principle on service providers shall be applied.
+Due to the nature of the Department, it organises various big events during the financial year e.g. children's, disability, women, premiers award e.t.c. for the Provincial Government.
+Therefore, it sometimes becomes necessary to use principles of consortium in organising such events.
+Payments for goods and services out of the Executing Authority's discretionary fund must be procured in terms of supply chain management processes.
+Cash donations are not within the ambit of this SCM policy as the substance is donations in nature.
+Therefore, donations out of the discretionary funds are guided by chapter 21 provisions of Treasury regulations.
+The department shall appoint a travel agent/s that are Northern Cape based

+- 2.5.1 Requests for quotations in this category must be accompanied by specifications and if necessary by special conditions, or in the case of professional services, the TOR.
 Quotations must be requested in writing.
-Date and closing time of submission and address where it must be submitted must be indicated. - 2.4.2 The SCM Unit may invite and accept quotations from as many providers as possible that are registered on the list of prospective providers.
-If there are too many providers on the list, invite quotations from at least three (3) providers at a time and apply the rotation principle. - 2.4.3 The request for quotations shall contain a detailed specification. - 2.4.4 A request for quotations must be compiled by the End User and forwarded to the SCMU for implementation.

-2.4.5 The cost of obtaining quotations may not exceed the benefit gained through competition.
+Date and closing time of submission and address where it must be submitted must be indicated. - 2.5.2 The SCM Unit may invite and accept quotations from as many providers as possible that are registered on the central supplier database.
+If there are too many providers on the list, invite quotations from at least three (3) providers at a time and apply the rotation principle. - 2.5.3 The request for quotations shall contain a detailed specification. - 2.5.4 A request for quotations must be compiled by the End User and forwarded to the SCMU for implementation. - 2.5.5 The cost of obtaining quotations may not exceed the benefit gained through competition.